fenqiling/fenqiling.github.io/_news/announcement_14.md

 date: 2026-03-09
 inline: true
 ---
-A paper on the deep-learning speech features of PPAOS has been published in <i>Clinical Linguistics &amp; Phonetics</i>.
+A paper on the deep-learning speech features of PPAOS published in <i>CLP</i>.